mckennapsean/dissertation/content/05-security.md

 The outer two levels of the nested model focus on the definition of a specific problem domain and the types of data and tasks that users perform at an abstract level to map to other visualization challenges [@Munzner2009].
-To characterize the domain problems and opportunities, we analyzed real cyber security datasets, talked with a variety of researchers and end users, and surveyed a wide array of related research into cyber security users.
+To characterize the domain problems and opportunities, we analyzed real cybersecurity datasets, talked with a variety of researchers and end users, and surveyed a wide array of related research into cybersecurity users.
 These activities largely fall into the _understand_ activity, to better understand user problems and challenges, but there are also some aspects of the _ideate_ activity, as researchers analyzed data and created initial prototypes to explore possible variations of